equinor/radix-reusable-workflows/README.md

-# radix-reusable-workflows
+# Radix Reusable Workflows

-A collection of reusable GitHub workflows used by Radix.
+A collection of reusable GitHub workflows used by the Radix team to handle the release workflow of Radix components.

 # List of reusable workflows